Bainbridge, Georgia

 Bainbridge is a city in Decatur County, Georgia, United States.
 The city is the county seat of Decatur County.
-As of the 2020 census, the city had a population of 14,468.
+As of the 2020 census, the city had a population of 14,468, up from 12,697 at the 2010 census.
+It is the principal city of the Bainbridge, Georgia Micropolitan Statistical Area and a principal city in the Tallahassee—Bainbridge, FL-GA Combined Statistical Area.

 History

 The first European settlement in what is today Bainbridge was a trading post set up by James Burges in the late 18th century.
 From him comes the name Burges's Bluff.
 The town was named after U.S. Navy Commodore William Bainbridge, commander of the USS Constitution ("Old Ironsides"), and was incorporated on December 22, 1829.

 In 1824, Bainbridge was designated seat of the newly formed Decatur County.

 On October 10, 2018, Bainbridge fell victim to Hurricane Michael.
 The storm left widespread damage through the city limits, including downed trees, power lines, and structural damage.
 Many residents affected suffered severe damage to their homes.

 Geography

 Bainbridge is located in the center of Decatur County.
 The city is in southwestern Georgia along U.S. Routes 27 and 84, which form a bypass around the southern part of the city.
 U.S. Route 27 leads southeast 42 mi to Tallahassee, Florida, and north 128 mi to Columbus.
 U.S. Route 84 leads east 38 mi to Thomasville and northwest 54 mi to Dothan, Alabama.
 Other highways which run through the city include Georgia State Routes 97, 253, 309, and 311.

 According to the United States Census Bureau, the city has a total area of 52.0 sqkm, of which 48.7 sqkm is land and 3.3 sqkm, or 6.40%, is water.

 Bainbridge is located on the Flint River, which flows southwest to meet the Chattahoochee.
 Together they form the Apalachicola River which flows to the Gulf of Mexico.
 At the junction of the two rivers, the Jim Woodruff Dam forms Lake Seminole.
 A system of locks at the dam allows barge traffic to travel between the inland port at Bainbridge and the Gulf of Mexico.